 - Taxes on lotteries, betting, and gambling

-Like many other countries such as Canada and Brazil, India will also follow the dual form of GST.
+Like many other countries such as Canada and Brazil, India will also follow the dual form of GST apply online.
 At the Intrastate level where goods and services are sold within the state, CGST (Central Goods and Service Tax) and SGST (State Goods and Service Tax) will be levied on it.

 On the other hand, while selling any goods and service in another state i.e. interstate then IGST will be levied.
 IGST stands for Interstate Goods and Service Tax.
 Any goods that are imported come under the IGST and termed as interstate supply.
 Not only this, but the imported goods will also attract the basic customs duty.